Harry Potter’s Edinburgh: 6 Sites to Visit

 Site #5: The Elephant House

 The Elephant House is a cute cafe that also has a small gift shop.
 They advertise themselves with the slogan “The Birthplace of Harry Potter.”
+It’s hard to miss.
 If you look out the back window, you can see Edinburgh Castle looking majestic atop its hill.
 What a great inspiration for Hogwarts!

 Don’t forget to stop in the restroom because there’s a tonne of graffiti dedicated to Harry Potter there.
 I may or may not have written something there myself!